 So we’ve debated immigration at every one of these debates, but nobody has asked about the "wet-foot, dry-foot" policy.
 Why do Cubans get in and Haitians get turned away, sent back home to die?
 We’ve talked about healthcare, but nobody has asked how is it, why is it, what are we going to do about the fact that AIDS no longer a gay white male disease.
 It is a black disease.
 It is the leading cause of death for young black women and their babies in America.
 We have haven’t talked about that yet.

 So, again, some issues have not been raised.
 Others have been raised, but not given a proper treatment.
-We’ve got ninety minutes tonight with eight candidates.
-We’re only going to get about a dozen questions out, given that timeframe, but my sense, Amy, is that there are twelve good questions that have not been asked that we can ask this evening.
+We’ve got 90 minutes tonight with eight candidates.
+We’re only going to get about a dozen questions out, given that time frame, but my sense, Amy, is that there are 12 good questions that have not been asked that we can ask this evening.

 AMY GOODMAN: And tell us what the format is.
 Is this an outright debate?
 Are there going to be people — you say "we" — in addition to you who are asking those questions?